 The minority shareholders of a company limited by shares enjoy only a few specific statutory rights.
-While Swiss law does not provide for their right to nominate a representative to the board of directors, minority shareholders do have the right to request a shareholder's meeting or to request that an item be added to the agenda of the meeting, where the minority shareholders represent at least 10 per cent of the share capital or represent shares with a nominal value of 1 million Swiss francs, respectively (article 699 paragraph 3 of the Swiss Code of Obligations (CO)).
-Minority investors are further protected by article 704 CO, which stipulates that a double majority is necessary for certain important decisions in the shareholders' meeting, and by article 706 CO, which allows all shareholders to challenge the validity of shareholders' resolutions violating statutory law or the company's articles of association.
+While Swiss law does not provide for their right to nominate a representative to the board of directors, minority shareholders do have the right to request a shareholder's meeting or to request that an item be added to the agenda of the meeting, where the minority shareholders represent at least 10 per cent of the share or voting capital or holds 5 per cent of the share capital or of the votes, respectively (article 699 et seqq of the Swiss Code of Obligations (CO); for listed companies different thresholds apply).
+Minority investors are further protected by article 704 of the CO, which stipulates that a double majority is necessary for certain important decisions in the shareholders' meeting and by article 706 of the CO, which allows all shareholders to challenge the validity of shareholders' resolutions violating statutory law or the company's articles of association.